WPTechInnovation/wpw-doc-dev/docs/index.md

 In 2016, Worldpay hosted the [Payments & IOT Hackathon](http://worldpay-hackathon.bemyapp.com) in which we wanted to take digital payments to the next level.
 In 2017, we're hosting another Hackathon in Romania, in which we release Worldpay Within.

 Want to find out more?
-Head over to the [Hackathons](hackathons.html) page.
+Head over to the [Hackathons](hackathons) page.

+<a href="#open-source"></a>
 ### It's open source

 Worldpay Within is open source, so why not give it a go yourself?
-You can find the GitHub library [here.](https://github.com/WPTechInnovation/worldpay-within-sdk/issues)
+You can find the GitHub library [here](https://github.com/WPTechInnovation/worldpay-within-sdk/issues).

 It's still an alpha based experiment, but we're actively building new features (and bug fixes) and are concurrently working on evolving the security architecture so we can take real payments.